BeatrisIlieva/softuni-courseworks/05.django-basics /02.django-introduction/theory.md

 2. View contains the business logic.
 A View receives an HTTP request and returns an HTTP response.

 3. Template defines presentational logic (what the user sees).
 In Django templates are HTML files.
 They support Django Template Language.

+## What is manage.py file?

+The manage.py file helps manage tasks in a Django project, like running the server, applying database migrations, and creating new apps.

+## What is a middleware?

+Code that executes before or after every request.

+## What is a Django App?

+An app is part of the project that does something particular (Single Responsibility).

+## What is a Django Project?

+A collection of configurations and apps.

+## What is Psycopg>

+Psycopg is a PostgreSQL adapter for Python.
+It allows us to connect to a PostgreSQL database, execute queries, and retrieve data within our Python applications